Justice secretary defends "proportionate" policing during COP26 summit

-Addressing Holyrood, Ms Chapman said that while she appreciated that the force was responsible for operational matters, it was the Scottish Parliament which “sets the limits within which the police can operate, and it is important to understand the government’s position in relation to this limit.”
+Addressing Holyrood on Tuesday, Ms Chapman said while she appreciated the force was responsible for operational matters, it was the Scottish Parliament that “sets the limits within which the police can operate, and it is important to understand the government’s position in relation to this limit”.

 She told her fellow MSPs: “I am concerned that some of the tactics deployed during the COP have not taken account of these important principles.